Intrinsical-AI/rag-prototype/README.md

 *   **Security:** No authentication or rate-limiting is implemented on the API endpoints.
 Not suitable for public production deployment.
 *   **`created_at` Timestamps:** Currently stored as timezone-aware datetimes in the DB (SQLite default behavior might vary).
 Pydantic serializes them to ISO 8601 strings for the API.
 UI might need timezone conversion if specific local times are required.
 *   **FAISS Index Management:** The `build_index.py` script creates the FAISS index.
 For dynamic data, a more robust index update/management strategy would be needed.
 *   **UI Testing:** Frontend functionality has been verified manually.
-Automated UI tests (e.g., Playwright, Selenium) are not included but would be a valuable addition.
+Automated UI tests (e.g., Playwright, Selenium) are not included.

----

-## 11. Further Reading / Bonus

-*   `(Optional) docs/architecture.md` – A more detailed explanation of the Ports & Adapters architecture used.

 ---